ziflex/typescript-ref-tools/README.md

 Sort generated references by passed values.

-The list of file names without extension separated by comma.
+The list of file names separated by comma.

 ## License